 Do leaders and board members publicly support diversity-related initiatives, understanding that the work of Diversity and Inclusion is systemic and designed to strengthen the organization’s culture?

 Has the garden surveyed a large majority of employees (with representation across a range of diversity dimensions) to rate their leaders as treating them fairly and inclusively?

 Does the board and staff reflect the diversity of their own community?

-Does your garden’s talent development process result in equitable recruitment, retention, advancement, and a pervasive feeling of inclusion?
+Does your garden’s talent development process result in equitable outreach, recruitment, retention, advancement, and a pervasive feeling of inclusion?

-Does the garden’s reputation for quality Diversity and Inclusion efforts enhance its ability to attract and retain employees who contribute to outstanding organizational results?
+Does the garden’s reputation for Diversity and Inclusion efforts enhance its ability to attract and retain employees who contribute to outstanding organizational results?

 Does developing and advancing employees with valued competencies usually result in diverse senior leadership at the garden?

 Are coaches and mentors made available to develop advanced careers within the organization?

 Do garden leaders have the skills to respond to requests for flexibility and model work-life balance?

 Are part-time, job sharing and flexible work arrangements that do not negatively impact career development or progress available for all appropriate positions?